US moves to reassure Qatar with arms sale, joint exercise - Nigeria Today

 The Pentagon meanwhile deployed two warships to carry out joint manoeuvres with the Qatari navy in the Gulf.

-The vessels docked in Hamad Port, south of the capital Doha, on Wednesday, the Qatari defence ministry said.
+The vessels docked in Hamad Port, south Doha, on Wednesday, the Qatari defence ministry said.

+One Western diplomat in Qatar said this would send a message to Doha and other Gulf states.

+“The deal and the naval exercise is a strong signal for Qatar and I am sure that reassures the government in Doha that their relationship is strong,” said the source.

-Mattis and Attiyah also discussed the US-led military campaign against the Islamic State jihadist group and “the importance of de-escalating tensions so all partners in the Gulf region can focus on next steps in meeting common goals”.
+Mattis and Attiyah also discussed the US-led military campaign against the Islamic State group and “the importance of de-escalating tensions” in the Gulf.

-Washington has voiced growing concern about the impact of the diplomatic crisis on its military operations against IS, just as they come to a climax in the jihadists’ Iraq and Syria bastions, Mosul and Raqa.
+Washington has voiced concern about the impact of the crisis on its fight against IS, just as it climaxes in the jihadists’ Iraq and Syria bastions, Mosul and Raqa.

-Saudi Arabia and its allies — led by the United Arab Emirates, Egypt and Bahrain — have said there can be no mending of ties until Qatar ends its support for groups like the Muslim Brotherhood, which the four governments blacklist as a “terrorist” group.
+Saudi Arabia and its allies — led by the United Arab Emirates, Egypt and Bahrain — have said there can be no mending of ties until Qatar ends its support for “terrorist” groups.

 But Qatar and its allies — led by Turkey — say the emirate has every right to conduct an independent foreign policy and have branded the sanctions imposed as “inhumane and un-Islamic”.

-Turkey has launched a diplomatic push to try to resolve the crisis on behalf of its ally, throwing its support behind a UN-backed mediation effort by Kuwait, one of the Gulf states which did not join the Saudi-led sanctions.
+Turkey has thrown its support behind a UN-backed mediation effort by Kuwait, one of the Gulf states which did not join the Saudi-led sanctions.

-Foreign Minister Mevlut Cavusoglu was in Kuwait on Thursday after talks in Qatar on Wednesday.
-He is due to fly on to Saudi Arabia on Friday.
+Its foreign minister, Mevlut Cavusoglu, was in Kuwait on Thursday, and said he would travel to Saudi Arabia for more talks on Friday.

+“Tomorrow all being well we will continue the talks with Saudi Arabia in Mecca,” Cavusoglu said after returning to Turkey.

+“We are working hard as brothers to solve this problem and get over this process.”

-Turkey has been caught in a delicate balancing act.
-While standing squarely behind its ally, it has been anxious not to antagonise key regional power Saudi Arabia.
+While standing squarely behind its ally, Turkey has been anxious not to antagonise Saudi Arabia, which it has called a “wise state and big brother of the region”.

-“Saudi Arabia has the potential and capability to solve this crisis as a wise state and big brother of the region and also as a major actor,” Turkey’s presidential spokesman Ibrahim Kalin said on Wednesday.
+Qatar continued its diplomatic push outside the region, with Emir Sheikh Tamim bin Hamad Al-Thani holding a telephone call with the Angela Merkel.

+“The German chancellor stressed during the call the need to solve the crisis through dialogue,” said a statement posted on the Qatar News Agency.

-The United Nations has expressed mounting concern about the humanitarian impact of the crisis.
+The UN has expressed concern about the humanitarian impact of the crisis.

 As well as severing economic and political ties, the four governments ordered Qataris out within 14 days and called home their own citizens.